bplmaps/lmec-main-site/content/articles/town-challenge.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tx31t1196/full/pct:50/0/default.jpg" class="figure-center" caption="*The map of the world*, by Graty P. Leonard" >}}

+Finally, **Dedham** introduced me to a fascinating [advertising notice](https://collections.leventhalmap.org/search/commonwealth:q524n5692) for the release of an [1876 bird's-eye view of Dedham](https://collections.leventhalmap.org/search/commonwealth:x633fc822) by Edwin Whitefield.
+Today, bird's-eye view maps are helpful historical documents that capture a community's urban morphology, which---lacking tools like satellite imagery or flyover photos---had to be imagined by artists in the 19th century.

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nh961/full/pct:20/0/default.jpg" class="figure-right" caption="Notice for Edward Whitefield's *View of Dedham* (1876)" >}}

+Unlike many bird's-eye maps of the day, {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633fc83b/211,421,7478,4607/pct:5/0/default.jpg" target="blank" >}}Whitefield's actual view{{</popup>}}includes no legend, indication of prominent buildings, or other alteration to the scene.
+Instead, important citizens like Dr. Stimson and Mr. Quincy, as well as significant places like the Court House and Memorial Hall, were {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nh961/2394,906,1938,922/pct:50/0/default.jpg" target="blank">}}noted in the ad.{{</popup>}}The notice helps contextualize the role bird's-eye view maps played in late 19th century civic life: they allowed people to see themselves as part of a larger whole, while at the same time authenticating class divisions between citizens of different social and economic standing.

-Finally, I learned that there's **at least one town in Massachusetts** that turns up zero maps from our collections.
+Through making and playing this game, I also learned that there's **at least one town in Massachusetts** that turns up zero maps.
 Can you track it down, or maybe find even more gaps in our collections?
-Try it out, and [let us know](mailto:ispangler@leventhalmap.org) what you find!
+Try it out, and [let us know](mailto:ispangler@leventhalmap.org) what you discover!

 <a href="https://mass-towns-challenge.glitch.me/" class="btn btn-md btn-outline-primary">Play the Mass Towns Challenge</a>